JupiterOne-Archives/docs-old/queries/adv-j1ql-tips-and-tricks.md

 example we find trainings assigned to Users where the `completedOn` date is undefined (or incomplete).

-**NOTE** Use `WITH` over `WHERE` when possible as the `WITH` operation is more efficient.
+**REMINDER** Use `WITH` over `WHERE` when possible as the `WITH` operation is faster and more efficient.

 ## Variable Placeholders

-A variable placeholder is used to prompt a user for a specific value to be injected into a pre-saved query.
+A variable placeholder(s) is used in the JupiterOne web application to prompt a user for a specific value(s) to be injected into a pre-saved query.
 Variable placeholders can be leveraged in J1QL using the double curly bracket syntax `{{variable-placeholder-name}}`.

 Take the following pre-saved query as an example.